 I believe it doesn’t matter who we are, or who we go on to meet, everyone has something special to give.
 On our parts, we must be open enough to receive it.

 It may also depend on who we’re talking to.
-We tend to judge others when we feel emotionally threatened in some way.
-If we are in the company of someone who is more outgoing than we are, we may resent them being that way.
-How many times have you perhaps made a comment by saying how loud or what a show-off they are?
+We tend to judge others when we feel emotionally threatened.
+If we’re in the company of someone who is more outgoing than we are, we sometimes resent them being that way.

 I believe our judgments of others are based on our own emotional reactions, but we must explore all assumptions and beliefs.
 Our judgment of others, acts as a mirror so that we get to see how we present ourselves.